henrik/remit/README.md

     # Every time you want to import
     rake dev:db

-You may need to exit Rails consoles and servers to avoid an error about DB being in use.
+You may need to exit local Rails consoles and servers to avoid an error about DB being in use.

 ### See what a full payload looks like